JaneySplinty/First_quarter_sales_report/README.md

 ---

 ### Data Source
-The primary dataset used for this analysis is the "Sales_Data_Qtr_1.csv" file, with three worksheets containing detailed information.
+The primary dataset used for this analysis was gotten from [Sales_Data_Qtr_1](https://kaggle.com), a csv file with three worksheets containing detailed information.

  - Sales Data Qrt 1